Dr Mark Shepherd

 Research interests

-Uropathogenic E. coli (UPEC) strains are a major cause of urinary tract infections (UTIs), and emergence of antibiotic resistance in UPEC is becoming an increasingly serious problem.
-Of special interest is the response of E. coli to nitric oxide (NO), a remarkable regulatory molecule and a powerful tool used by mammalian cells to combat microbial infection.
-Bacteria encounter nitric oxide from host NO synthases in the gut, and NO is also encountered by UPEC in the human urinary tract during UTI.
-The toxic effects of NO to bacterial cells are diverse: NO can readily diffuse across cell membranes to react with various targets, including haems, iron-sulphur clusters, and protein thiols.
-Invading E. coli respond in a variety of ways that confer tolerance to NO exposure and enable persistence in the host.
-The overarching goal is to advance the understanding of NO tolerance mechanisms in drug-resistant UPEC strains.
+Nitric oxide (NO) is a remarkable regulatory molecule and a powerful tool used by mammalian cells to combat microbial infection.
+Bacteria encounter nitric oxide from host NO synthases during infection.
+The toxic effects of NO to bacterial cells are diverse, and invading bacteria respond in a variety of ways that confer tolerance to NO exposure and enable persistence in the host.
+Furthermore, the presence of NO can have a profound effect upon the sensitivity of bacteria to antibiotics.
+The overarching goal is to advance the understanding of NO tolerance mechanisms in drug-resistant bacterial strains, and to better understand the impact of NO upon antibiotic efficacy.

 Teaching

-• BI521 – Metabolism & Metabolic Regulation (convenor)
+• BIOS5550 - Metabolism and Metabolic Regulation - (Module Convenor)

 Professional